leodeslf/leaf/prebuild/engg/ds.md

 A b-tree is another type of self-balancing BST in which each node can have *more than one key and more than two children*.
 It's also known as a height-balanced m-way tree.

 - Nodes have their keys stored in increasing order.
-- Nodes hold information that let us know if they're a leaf.
+- Nodes hold information that lets us know if they're a leaf.
 - Each internal node can contain at most `n - 1` keys.
 - All leaves have the same depth.
 - The root has at least 2 children.